-I’m Meghan Everette and I teach 4th grade in Mobile, Alabama, at George Hall Elementary School.
+My name is Meghan Everette and I teach first grade in Daphne, Alabama, at Daphne Elementary School.

 I didn’t start out as an educator.
-I have a Master’s in Advertising and Public Relations, but I kept taking jobs that were school-related.
+I have a master’s in advertising and public relations, but I kept taking jobs that were school-related.
 Finally, my husband said if I enjoyed being in school that much, I should just teach.
-I started on my path to a Master’s in Elementary Education and haven’t looked back.
-I sought a job in an underprivileged school knowing that I could get an emergency certificate my first year of teaching.
-I found George Hall and landed in 3rd grade, where an amazing mentor was put in my classroom for three weeks (and again periodically throughout the year).
+I started on my path to a master’s in elementary education and haven’t looked back.
+I sought out a job in an underprivileged school knowing that I could get an emergency certificate my first year of teaching.
+I found George Hall and landed in third grade, where an amazing mentor was put in my classroom for three weeks (and again periodically throughout the year).
 Because of her and the general school culture, my jumping off point turned into a permanent landing place.
-That mentor was also present this year when I was named Alabama’s Elementary Teacher of the Year and Alternate State Teacher of the Year.
+That mentor was also present when I was named Alabama’s 2013 Elementary Teacher of the Year and Alternate State Teacher of the Year.

 I have a strong love of art and technology.
-Our school is a SMART demonstration site, and I strive to find different, engaging ways to use technology all the time.
-We record plays and perform them as puppet shows, write and edit mock newscasts from the past, and learn about geometry through Kandinsky paintings.
-As I place a premium on student reading, I lead elaborate themed units through novel studies and proudly display a large, leveled classroom library.
+I strive to find different, engaging ways to use technology all the time.
+We record plays and perform them as puppet shows, write and edit mock newscasts from the past, and learn about geometry through paintings done by Vasily Kandinsky.
+As I place a premium on student reading, I lead elaborate themed units and proudly display a large, leveled classroom library.
 Math and science come alive through hands-on experiments.
 I also have extremely high expectations for discipline.
-We have fun, but we also know how to work hard.
+We have fun, but we also know how to work hard!

-In my non-teacher life, I’m a married mother of two young boys in PreK and 1st grade.
+In my non-teacher life, I’m a married mother of two young boys in kindergarten and second grade.
+I’m excited that I now teach where they are attending school.
 I enjoy crafting, painting, the nearby white-sand beaches, and spoiling my little sister’s children.
 We take full advantage of living in a warm climate by participating in local sports and attending University of Alabama football games.
 Roll Tide, ya’ll!